-Shoppers flee major shopping mall in Bangkok after hearing what sounds like gunshots
+Shooting at a major Bangkok shopping mall kills 3, and a suspect is in police custody

 “We’re temporarily hiding.
 Who dares to go out?” she said while taking cover.
 She was later able to leave.

-Multiple videos uploaded to social media showed people running out of the building.
-The public broadcaster Thai PBS said several gunshot-like sounds were heard but had no other details.
+Multiple videos uploaded to social media showed people running out of the building and a person dressed in a baseball cap, dark shirt and camouflage pants holding a handgun.

+Video posted later showed what appeared to be the shooter surrendering to police.

 Gun violence is not uncommon in Thailand, though mass shootings are rare.